Brokers

 • resource_types:

 • <resource_type>: Name of the resource type.
-For example, sshis the name of resource type in sample file.
+For example, sshis the name of the resource type in the sample file.

 • execution_environment: